Home / ORPAS Application Guide / ORPAS – University of Ottawa

 About

-The University of Ottawa’s audiology, occupational therapy, speech-language pathology and physiotherapy programs are taught in French.
-However, all students may be called upon to work in clinical placements in French, English or bilingual settings.
+The University of Ottawa’s audiology, occupational therapy, speech-language pathology and physiotherapy programs are offered in French.
+All courses are taught in French but students will be required to do clinical placements in French, English or bilingual settings.

 About the Faculty of Health Sciences